marcwalden1/elc-quant-research/README.md

 ## iFVG_Model folder

 This folder contains the implementation of the momentum-based “Inverse Fair Value Gap” strategy designed to capture high-volatility expansions in NQ futures.
 It is a fully automated, end-to-end pipeline that ingests live tick data and trades in real time (see [iFVG_main.py](https://github.com/marcwalden1/elcapital-quant-research/blob/main/iFVG_Model/iFVG_main.py)).
-It aims at capitalizing on one-sided, expansionary behavior in favourable market conditions.
+This model aims to capitalize on one-sided, expansionary behavior in favourable market conditions.
 I have provided a simplified, surface-level overview of the model in [iFVG_Simplified_Overview.pdf](https://github.com/marcwalden1/elcapital-quant-research/blob/main/iFVG_Model/iFVG_Simplified_Overview.pdf).
 Please note that some details have been omitted.

 ### Implementation